 Opening the refurbished Mission Room in 1913

-The widely different demographic mix between the north and the south of the parish is fully demonstrated in the different people whose names became inscribed in the Bedford Park and Parish memorials.
+The widely different demographic mix between the north and the south of the parish is fully demonstrated in the chart below of the different people whose names became inscribed in the Bedford Park and Parish memorials and their military ranks.
 The Parish memorial rather more mimics the proportions of Officers and Other Ranks to be seen nationally, whereas the Bedford Park Memorial Seat, with its 70% Officer proportion in its 40 names clearly emphasises the“Garden Suburb” nature of the middle-class estate.